vislearn/esac/README.md

 ### Environments

-An environment is a combination of individual dataset scenes, e.g. in the paper combine all individual scenes from the 7Scenes and 12Scenes datasets to the 19Scenes environment.
+An environment is a combination of individual dataset scenes, e.g. in the paper we combine all individual scenes from the 7Scenes and 12Scenes datasets to the 19Scenes environment.
 We use a simple text file called `env_list.txt` to configure an environment.
 It contains a reference to a dataset scene in each line, of the following form: